foorious-inc/foorious-colibri-guidelines/ALL.md

 ## 8.1.3 Laravel guidelines

 - use models for defining and holding data ONLY
-- use services with POPOs (plain old PHP objects) for retrieving and saving data, do validation, etc.
+- use services with POPOs (plain old PHP objects) for retrieving and saving data, do validation, etc. (NOTE: validation is done inside services instead of controllers, because certain objects could span multiple models)
 - routes are mapped to controllers
 - controllers call services, and return models. do NOT put any business logic in controllers, EVER